The Ultimate 2-Week Japan Itinerary: Your Dream Trip

 Osaka: The Nation’s Kitchen

-Osaka is all about great food and fun city vibes.
+Osaka is all about great food and fun city vibes, but there’s a difference between tourist food experiences and what locals actually eat.

 Downtown Fun